JayashBhandary/Dennis/README.md

 ## Contributing

 We welcome contributions!
-Check out our [Contributing Guide](CONTRIBUTING.md) to get started.
+Check out our Contributing Guide to get started.

 ---

-## Roadmap

-Explore upcoming features and priorities on our [Roadmap](https://roadmap.sh/r/ottodev-roadmap-2ovzo).

----

 ## FAQ

 For answers to common questions, issues, and to see a list of recommended models, visit our [FAQ Page](FAQ.md).
-# Dennis
-# Dennis